How to Buy UCITS ETFs

 - Set Order Type = Limit.

-- Set Time in Force: Day is fine for most cases; GTC if you want it to sit open.
+- Set Time in Force: Day is fine for most cases; GTC if you want the order to remain open across sessions.

 - Trade during normal EU market hours (09:00–17:30 CET).